M4Human: A Large-Scale Multimodal mmWave Radar Benchmark for Human Mesh Reconstruction: Datasets

 \subsection{Time Synchronization}

 In our setup, the Vicon system and the sensor board run on seperate PCs.
-Radar and RGB-D streams are polled alternately at 12Hz by the same PC, yielding well-aligned sensor frames.
-To synchronized with Vicon, subjects are instructed to perform a \emph{trigger} gesture when recording starts: after a T-pose, they rapidly swing their head to the right (c.f.
+Radar and RGB-D streams are polled by one PC, achieving synchronization at the maximum RT transfer rate of 12Hz.
+To synchronize with Vicon, subjects are instructed to perform a trigger gesture when recording starts: after a T-pose, they rapidly swing their head to the right (c.f.
 Fig.~\ref{systemsetup} (c)).
-We detect the Vicon start frame as the first time the head-top marker’s displacement exceeds 10 cm, and we manually locate the corresponding RGB start frame and trim earlier radar/RGB–D frames accordingly.
+We detect the Vicon start frame as the first head-top marker’s displacement exceeds 10 cm, and we manually locate the corresponding RGB start frame and trim earlier radar/RGB–D frames accordingly.
 Because the Vicon stream has a higher frame rate (100Hz), each sensor frame is then temporally matched to its nearest Vicon frame.